 Item Description Table Type Optional.
 Select a table type that you want the table to belong to.
-You can select any picklist table types that have already been created in the Desktop Client.
+You can select any picklist table types that have already been created in the Desktop Client. group table to gra It is not want admin new t IMPO type to create type.
 Table types are useful to assign security permissions to picklist tables as a group.
 For example, if three different picklist tables belong to the same table type, you can grant access at the table type level instead of needing to grant access to all three tables individually.
 It is not possible to create a new table type from the Web Client.
 If you want to create a new table type, you must use the Desktop Client.
 Only administrators or users with the Administer Tables permission can create a new table type.
 For more information, see Table Types.
 IMPORTANT: If you are not an administrator, then you must select a table type where you have been granted security permissions, so that the newly created picklist table can inherit these security permissions from the table type.
 Otherwise, you cannot create the table because you will not have access to the table after it is created.